Public Law Courses

 3 credits

-Admiralty cases comprise a significant portion of the case load of federal courts located near U.S. ports.
-Clerks for judges in those courts should have an understanding of admiralty law.
-In addition, lawyers who handle international transactions will likely encounter admiralty issues even if they do not specialize in admiralty law; the practice of admiralty is by nature international.
-Admiralty practitioners work with lawyers and clients from many nations and travel often to those nations.
+Admiralty and maritime cases comprise a significant portion of the case load of federal courts located near U.S. ports.
+Clerks for judges in those courts should have an understanding of this law.
+In addition, lawyers who handle international transactions will likely encounter admiralty and maritime issues even if they do not specialize in that practice; the practice of admiralty and maritime law is by nature international.
+Admiralty and maritime practitioners work with lawyers and clients from many nations and travel often to those nations; in the process they become part of a collegial group of practitioners who know and trust each other.
 The course will examine admiralty jurisdiction of the federal and state courts as well as oft litigated choice of law and choice of forum issues.
-Our examination of the substantive areas of admiralty law will show how they fit together and affect one another.
-The substantive areas will include the international and domestic multimodal carriage of goods, charter parties (contracts to use an entire ship or part of a ship), salvage, towing, pilotage, collision, stranding, general average, and personal injury.
-We shall also examine ship mortgages and marine insurance.
-Marine insurance affects almost all aspects of admiralty law.
-We shall attempt to predict the effects of the Rotterdam Rules (a new treaty that the United States and other nations are in the process of ratifying) on various aspects of admiralty law, particularly the carriage of goods.
-This course is a pre-requisite to apply for membership in the two or three student team for the national Judge John R. Brown Admiralty Moot Court Competition, which will be held from April 11-13, 2024, in Seattle, Washington.
-Applicants for the Admiralty Moot Court Competition must first compete in the Stone Moot Court Competition.
-The Admiralty Moot Court competition will include instruction and an exercise in brief writing as well as oral argument.
+Our examination of the substantive areas of admiralty and maritime law—including the international and domestic multimodal carriage of goods, charter parties (contracts to use an entire ship or part of a ship), salvage, towing, pilotage, collision, stranding, general average, and personal injury—will show how they fit together and affect one another.
+We shall also examine ship mortgages and marine insurance and the possible effects of the United Nations Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea (Rotterdam Rules) a new treaty, not yet ratified by the United States.
+Finally, students in this course who satisfy the Stone Moot Court pre-requisite may apply for membership on the team for the national Judge John R. Brown Admiralty Moot Court Competition, which will be held in Charleston, South Carolina from March 26 to 28, 2026 and which typically involves issues ripe for Supreme Court review.
 OFFERING PATTERN: This class may not be offered every year.
 It will be offered this year if 5 or more students register for it.
 Students are advised to take this fact into account when planning their long term schedule.
-GRADING NOTICE: This class will not offer the CR/NC/H option.

 3 credits